-A: I didn't really like country music, and I noticed my friends liked him.
+A: When I moved to Texas, I didn't really like country music, and I noticed my friends liked him.
 I started listening to him, and I said, “Oh, he's country, but not really country.”
 He has sort of a country voice, but he has a broader array of musical genres associated with him.
 That was the beginning, but the thing that really kicked it off was in 1994 when he recorded an album (“American Recordings”) with Rick Rubin, who's best known for being a rap producer.

 Then I read his autobiography, and his autobiography is really interesting.
 It's a very smart book.
 Rarely do you read an autobiography that is so candid about his instability.
 That's really where I became interested in him.
 I was always a music fan, but never a music scholar, so that was sort of a jump for me.

 Q: What were the differences between the writing processes for each of your Johnny Cash books?